Dorian Gray (1970 film)

-Dorian Gray (Il dio chiamato Dorian), also known as The Sins of Dorian Gray and The Secret of Dorian Gray, is a 1970 film adaptation of Oscar Wilde's 1890 novel The Picture of Dorian Gray starring Helmut Berger.
+Dorian Gray (Il dio chiamato Dorian; also known as The Sins of Dorian Gray and The Secret of Dorian Gray) is a 1970 horror drama film directed and co-written by Massimo Dallamano, produced by Harry Alan Towers, based on Oscar Wilde's 1890 novel The Picture of Dorian Gray.
+It stars Helmut Berger in the title role, along with Richard Todd, Herbert Lom, Marie Liljedahl and Margaret Lee.